Skip to content

 - echo $VAR

-You can nest variable values inside each other.
+When working with variables, you can nest values into one another.
 This allows you to create new variables based on existing ones, combining them as needed.

 Example: